Still under construction

 Igor the Bearded Dragon: He came to the rescue from Hamilton Animal Services in July of 2025.
 My previous ‘beardie’ had passed only the day before and this poor guy was a hard luck case meaning it was going to be hard for him to find a home because he had some medical issues.
 I gladly took him in.
 He’s a good boy, hates baths, loves cuddles.
 They come from the desert interior of Australia.

 Sam the Anxanthic Python: I got Sam in 2018 after she was the sole remaining snake after a successful Xmas expo for the rescue.
 It was an impulse I never regretted.
 She was my first and she is as much a lovable snake as one can be.
 She was the first to teach me about reptile ‘Brumation’.
 She’s great with people.
 Sometimes won’t stop moving but often a snuggler.
+Sam is about 11 years old and a full size female at 5 feet.

 Hector the Corn snake: This regular patterned guy came to me in 2025.
 He’s a fun active guy but like all corn snakes you can’t know when they are going to have to poop.
 So far I’ve been lucky the only person who got pooped on was me.
 He loves attention and exploring.
+He is a full grown adult about 4 feet long.

 Scarlett the Spider Python: Spider morphs are known for their possible neurological issues.
 Studies have found it might just be an inner imbalance.
 I’ve seen this issue a few times with her where she acts all wonky.
 She is a sweet hefty snake, she loves her food.
 She is a bit of a weirdo.
 I can get her if she is in her hide.
 Outside of her hide she is in hunt mode and will strike if I put my hand in.
+Scarlett is my heaviest snake, a heavy even for a female ball python.
+She is like Sam about 5 feet, a full grown girl.

 CJ the red-eared Slider: I took in CJ after a request from the rescue owner.
 She had just been returned to the rescue for the third time.
 She originally came to the rescue in 2009 and was among the first to find sanctuary there and a new home.
 She was misunderstood.
 She is a turtle that likes to reproduce and likes to do it in nature.
 To that end a turtle will go off food and splash and make a fuss etc. I think this is what other owners misunderstood as attitude, her need to lay eggs outside.
 I recall in 2024 where she was outside every 2-3 weeks nesting and laying eggs.
 It’s a hard thing to deal with as an owner.
 It can take anywhere from 6 to 14 hours.
 She is a good turtle and loves to adventure.
+She will hiss if she doesn’t want to be touched which could also be the attitude idea.
+There are times CJ also loves a few cuddles and head strokes.
+She is about 10 inches long.

 Alice the red-eared Slider: My entry into the world of reptiles.
 I have had a love of turtles for a couple of decades by that time.
 My best friend at the time said just get one already.
 So I contacted the rescue and did just that.
 I picked her up from an expo and brought her home.
 More than almost any other reptile I’ve come across personally, she defines a hard luck case and still is.
 All she wants to do is bite.
 She was treated badly before arriving at the rescue and they were happy to get rid of her because she could not be housed with any other turtles.
 I love her to bits anyway.
 She gave me what I hope is my one and only turtle bite.
+It hurt a lot and caused a permanent scar.

 Doc aka Doctor Frankenstein: Doc is a boa constrictor.
 He is named as such because I acquired him from the rescue the same time I acquired Igor.
 What is Igor without Doctor Frankenstein?
 He is a wonderful snake, sometimes adventurous and sometimes happy to cuddle.
 He doesn’t mind head strokes and is neat because he has a purplish black tongue as opposed to the pythons.
+Oh and he has a moustache.
+He is currently about 6 feet long and has an overly healthy appetite.

-Reviews: Coming soon.
+Reviews:

 Contact Us